jacksund/simmate/README.md

 Again, take a look at [our main website](simmate.org) if you'd like to see the end-result of what Simmate has to offer.
 This secton showcases some features of downloading and using Simmate yourself.

 1. **Prebuilt Workflows and Easy Orchestration.** All of the most common material properties have workflows ready to go.
 These range from simple XRD pattern predictions to intensive dielectric calculations.
-You can view the full library of workflows [here]() (if you'd like something added, [let us know]()!).
 Simmate also builds off of [Prefect](https://github.com/PrefectHQ/prefect) for orchestrating and managing workflows.
-So it's up to you whether you like to run jobs via an advanced user-interface (shown above) or even in your own custom scripts while testing.
+So it's up to you whether to run jobs via an advanced user-interface (shown above) or even in locally in custom scripts:

 <p align="center" style="margin-bottom:40px;">
 <img src="https://raw.githubusercontent.com/PrefectHQ/prefect/master/docs/.vuepress/public/orchestration/ui/dashboard-overview2.png"  height=440 style="max-height: 440px;">